 Another day we snorkeled in an area that was having a major planktonic event.
 The water was thick with iridescent flashing darting forms at the surface while the bottom had enormous rafts of sea urchins clustered in mating that were releasing millions of small brick red eggs that attracted huge schools of fish swirling in bait balls and scores of manta rays gliding through the soup of food.
 This was a pristine day of almost no plastic encounters~ a true paradise.

 Our final days were full of interesting encounters from the ocean – in the form of messages in plastic.
 This is the part of my practice that feels the most connected to the larger network of life-force, and when others experience it, I see their thrill and feel the same amazement I feel every time it happens to me, even after 10 years.
 I talk about the ocean communicating with us through the material of our own making, the plastic.
 As the team had been actively collecting for over a week, they were finely tuned to plastic awareness.
 Caroline found the first symbol, a beautiful translucent turquoise water faucet, of particular meaning to her: she has just started a water protection foundation.
 Artist and musician Alvaro Soler Arpa found his message: a big plastic decal that said ‘Studio Music.’
 Wayne, who makes much of his magic at Oceanic happen through countless hours on phone conferences: a cell phone cover.
 Lisa and Jean found an amazing readymade installation- an ancient Ultraman arm sticking out of the sand, ‘drowning in plastic.’
-And Ann, deep diving breath-hold diver, found a spectacular plastic chicken meters under the sea in perfect shape: it was a children’s piggy bank.
+And Ann, deep diving breath-hold diver, found a spectacular plastic chicken many meters under the sea in perfect shape: it was a children’s piggy bank that lived for years underwater.
+That woman is no ‘chicken’!!
+She’s an ocean heroine.

 Much of the plastic that we recovered was transported back to Lombok and will be donated to a most fantastic social enterprise group called the Bank Sampah NTB Mandiri or “Garbage Bank”.
 Brainchild of Aisyah Odist, this enterprise actually pays individuals rupiah for the collection and cleaning of plastic trash, like the ubiquitous food packages everywhere in Indonesia.
 More ambitious individuals can also cut and fold the plastic into interlocking links that create beautiful handbags, wallets, purses and other finely crafted items that are for sale in their boutique.
 Additionally, they compost organic matter into fine planting soil and make inventive planters for sprouts and seedlings.
 The level of skill and organization was truly impressive, and the output of stunning products of Bank Sampah make this a model organization of upscaling and creative reuse.
 Many of us bought beautiful works to gift to others.

 Our first seeds planted two years ago have taken root and flourished in ways beyond my wildest expectations.
-We are now joined to a network of plastic-fighting warriors with firm traction in place because of dedicated individuals and organizations from the Coral Triangle Center ambitious and far-reaching goals to the super kids of Bye Bye Plastic Bag Bali to Amir’s tireless efforts on island after island.
-It is a moment of great joy and celebration that we end our expedition on….only to come back to learn that our election has taken a most disastrous turn.
+We are now joined to a network of plastic-fighting warriors with firm traction in place because of dedicated individuals and organizations; from the Coral Triangle Center’s ambitious and far-reaching goals to the super kids of Bye Bye Plastic Bag Bali to Amir’s tireless efforts on island after island.
+It is a moment of great joy and celebration to end our expedition on….only to come back to learn that our 2016 presidential election has taken a most disastrous turn.
 What will this mean for our collective future?
 For me, it galvanizes my commitment to fight for the beauty and infinite creativity of nature.
 We are an army, we are growing, and we have only just begun.
 But we are racing against time.